 The new macOS version Tahoe marks the beginning of the end of the Intel era for Apple.
 By 2028, Apple wants to completely move away from Macs with Intel processors.

-On the eve of WWDC, Apple traditionally showcases the latest versions of its operating system.
-Like iOS and iPadOS, macOS is switching to the new numbering scheme based on the year. macOS 26 will be better known as macOS Tahoe.
+During the eve of WWDC, Apple showcased the latest versions of its operating system, as per annual tradition.
+Just like iOS and iPadOS, macOS is switching to the new numbering scheme based on the year. macOS 26 will be better known colloquially as macOS Tahoe.
+Apple confirms that macOS Tahoe will be available from September 15.

 Apple is dressing up its operating systems this year in a new design called Liquid Glass.
 This gives the different platforms a uniform look, but that’s not the only way macOS and iOS are growing closer together. macOS Tahoe introduces a new Phone app that will allow you to make calls more intuitively with your Mac.